The 2025 Reception will be

 Recipient from 2022 celebrates at our recent reception in 2023.

-Hand-painted greeting cards by Julie, four for $20. are being sold!
-This fundraiser has been extended indefinitely!
-Order thru Julie first at [email protected] – now accepting Venmo!
+This year at our reception – Hand-painted greeting cards by Julie, four for $20. are being sold!

 “Courage is the most important of the seven virtues!”